mozilla-services/socorro/socorro/siglists/README.md

 # Signatures Utilities Lists

 This folder contains lists that are used to configure the C signature generation process.
 Each ``.txt`` file contains a list of signatures or regex matching signatures, that are used at various steps of our algorithm.
+Regular expressions use the [Python syntax](https://docs.python.org/2/library/re.html#regular-expression-syntax).

 ## Signature Generation Algorithm